-(b) State Officers and Honorary State Regents shall pay the five dollars (\$5.00)
+(b) State Officers and Honorary State Regents shall pay the five dollars (\$5.00) conference fee at the time of registration.

 (c) Other members of the Georgia State Society who are not duly elected voters from their respective chapters shall pay three dollars (\$3.00) conference fee at the time of registration.